MiDataInt/mdi-manager/docs/actions/run.md

 Argument      |Description
 ------------- |----------------
 `mdiDir`     |     character.
 Path to the directory where the MDI has previously been installed.
 Defaults to your home directory, such that the MDI will run from '~/mdi' by default.
 `dataDir`     |     character.
-Path to the directory where your MDI data can be found.
+Path to the directory where your MDI apps data can be found.
 Defaults to ' `mdiDir` /data'.
 You might wish to change this to a directory that holds shared data, e.g., for your laboratory.
 `hostDir`     |     character.
 Path to the directory where a hosted, i.e., a shared public, installation of the MDI can be found.
 The following folders from that installation will be used instead of from the user installation executing the `mdi::run()` command:

 *  config

+*  containers

 *  environments